Link completes £6.1 million development in Falkirk town centre

 Construction of the £6.1 million Link Group development started in March 2019, with £3.6 million Scottish Government funding and £188k from Falkirk Council, with the remaining funding from Link Group.

-Built by JR Group, the development, which was designed to fit in with the local surroundings, consists of one and two-bedroom retirement living homes and five wheelchair accessible properties.
+Built by JR Group, the development, which was designed to fit in with the local surroundings, consists of 37 one and two-bedroom retirement living homes, five wheelchair accessible properties and a common room.

 Colin Culross, Link Group Commercial Director, said: “Williamson Street is significant as it is the first development of its kind for Link in the Falkirk area, and we’re delighted to be handing over the keys to its new residents.